-Hairdresser illness or injury claims
+Hairdresser illness or injury compensation claims

 Hairdressers regularly handle potentially hazardous chemicals such as hair dyes that can cause injury or illness if mishandled or regularly used without suitable protection.
 The physical nature of the role can also present health risks such the development of repetitive strain injury (RSI) or carpal tunnel syndrome.